• Skip to primary navigation

 Making the loaves

 This recipe is easy and quick and requires no kneading.
-Put all the ingredients in a bowl and mix well with a spoon or a spatula for about 1 minute.
+Put all the ingredients in a bowl and mix well with a spoon or a dough whisk for about 1 minute.
 Of course you can be creative and add your own muesli mix of dried fruit, nuts, seeds and make it your own favorite loaf.
 The amount of moisture in this recipe makes for a rather sticky dough.
 It’s meant that way but if you want it less sticky I suggest you put in a little less water (25-50 ml less).
-Cover the bowl with clingfilm and put it in the fridge until the following day.
+Cover the bowl with clingfilm and put it in the fridge to ferment overnight.

 The recipe will give you two loaves of about 500 grams each.
 Of course you can make one big loaf or 4 handbag size ones of 250 grams each, but make sure to adjust your baking time accordingly.
 Alternatively you can skip the whole stretching and folding, shaping and resting part of this recipe and immediately bake the bread after you get the dough out of the fridge.
 Just cut the dough into four pieces and whack it in the oven and bake for 27 minutes.
 This way you will end up with a much flatter bread, but it will be a very quick way to make bread and equally tasty.
 For more inspiration on easy bread also visit the virtuous bread website.